intelagense/100Devs-Discord-Help/README.md

 Sometimes the fastest way to get your question answered is to join a voice chat and ask for help directly.
 You can also go into an empty voice chat and start sharing your screen and folx will show up out of curiosity.

 ### What are code blocks?
 One of Discord's features is that it uses 'Markdown' syntax to display text.
-You can surround the code you type in a chat with backticks and it will be displayed in a way that is easier for you and the other developers to read.
+You can surround the code you type in a chat with backticks and it will be displayed in a way that is easier for other developers to read.

 Using three backticks in a row will create a multi-line code block.
 Type the name of the language you are using directly after the first triple-backtick to use syntax highlighting.